Saleh al-Arouri: Personal life

 During al-Arouri's 15-year imprisonment by Israel, he was engaged to a woman who waited 12 years for him, and he quickly married her after his release in 2007.
 He was quoted by a Hamas statement that: "Yes, my marriage to my fiancee and building a family is the most important thing now especially when my fiancee waited for me for 12 years."
 It was reported that he had a daughter in 2014.
 He also had a younger sister named Dalal, who following his death was arrested by Israeli authorities for allegedly helping to fund his terroristic activities.

 Later life and assassination

 At the time of his death in 2024, al-Arouri was living in Lebanon.
 His home in 'Arura in the Israeli-occupied West Bank was destroyed by Israeli forces during the Gaza war in October 2023.

 On 2 January 2024, al-Arouri, 57, was assassinated in the Dahieh neighborhood of Beirut by an Israeli strike.
-The attack is suspected to be the work of Israel, Hamas' chief opponent, but the country has not officially acknowledged or denied its involvement.
+The attack was suspected to be the work of Israel, Hamas' chief opponent, but the country did not officially acknowledge its involvement until May 2025 when al-Arouri's name and photo was included in a publicity photo of Hamas leaders that were killed by Israel.
 The assassination, which also killed six other individuals, occurred one day before Hezbollah commemorated the anniversary of the assassination of senior Iranian military commander Qasem Soleimani.

 After al-Arouri's death, Zaher Jabarin succeeded him as Hamas's leader in the West Bank.